MarioVillar25/Itunes-Podcasts-App/README.md

 # Itunes Podcast App

-This project is an application developed in Angular 17 that provides a list of Itunes podcast.
+This project is an application developed in Angular 17 that provides a list of Itunes podcasts.
 The application displays top 100 podcasts cards on the main page.
 Each card allows access to detailed information about the podcast, including the episodes that belong to the program.

 ## Features

-- **Landing Page**: Displays 100 podcast cards with basic information.
+- **Landing Page**: Displays 100 podcasts cards with basic information.
 - **Detailed Information**: Clicking on a card provides detailed information about the podcast and related episodes.
 - **Modular Structure**: The application is organized into folders to facilitate maintenance and scalability.